Non-Separable Halo Bias from High-Redshift Galaxy Clustering: The data and Measurements

 where $\langle DD(\theta) \rangle$, $\langle DR(\theta)\rangle$, and $\langle RR(\theta)\rangle$ are the numbers of galaxy-galaxy, galaxy-random, and random-random pairs at a pair separation angle $\theta$, normalized by the total number of pairs.
 A random catalogue that accounts for masked regions and edge effects within the survey area is essential for computing the number of random pairs.
 In this work, we have used the random catalogues supplied by \cite{aihara+2022_pdr3_subaru} (see also \citealt{coupon2018bright}), with a surface density of 100 points per arcmin$^2$.

 To study the clustering between two distinct galaxy samples (sample 1 and 2), we compute their two-point angular cross-correlation function using

 where $\langle D_1D_2(\theta) \rangle$ is the normalized number of galaxy-galaxy pairs between galaxy sample 1 and 2 at a pair separation angle $\theta$.
 Similarly, $\langle D_1R(\theta)\rangle$ is the number of galaxy-random pairs between galaxy sample 1 and random catalogue.
 In this work, we obtain both samples by selecting galaxies from two non-overlapping magnitude bins.
+Although these bins are separated in apparent magnitude, the broad redshift range of the sample, together with the intrinsic scatter between UV luminosity and halo mass, implies that some overlap in the underlying galaxy masses is possible in principle.

-The spatial auto-correlation and cross-correlation functions of dark matter haloes are computed similarly using Eqs.~\ref{eq_wtheta} and \ref{eq_wtheta_cross}, but the pair count is measured as a function of real-space separation $r$ of haloes instead of their angular separation $\theta$.
+The spatial auto-correlation and cross-correlation functions of dark matter haloes are computed similarly using Eqs.~\eqref{eq_wtheta} and \eqref{eq_wtheta_cross}, but the pair count is measured as a function of real-space separation $r$ of haloes instead of their angular separation $\theta$.
 Thus, in this case, $\langle DD(r) \rangle$, $\langle DR(r) \rangle$, and $\langle RR(r) \rangle$ correspond to the halo-halo, halo-random, and random-random pair counts, respectively.